 - Special warranty.
 The seller warrants that the property is free and clear of encumbrances – but only for the time the seller had title to the property.
 The seller doesn’t make any warranties regarding prior owners.

-Here, the seller isn’t even guaranteeing or giving any warranty regarding any aspect of title .
+Here, the seller isn’t even guaranteeing or giving any warranty regarding any aspect of the title .
 The seller is just selling his/her interest – whatever that may be.
 Quitclaim deeds must comply with the terms of Florida Statute Section 695.26.
-A quitclaim deed is sometimes used in divorce settlements, to transfer single ownership to joint ownership, as part of a living trust, and for other reasons a Florida real estate lawyer can explain.
+A quitclaim deed is sometimes used in divorce settlements, to transfer single ownership to joint ownership, as part of a living trust, and for other reasons, a Florida real estate lawyer can explain.
 They can also be used in tax sales.